Over the years, Cambridge Youth Opera has built up a network of partners in and around Cambridge.

 Pupils from Bottisham and Fen Ditton Primary Schools (both Anglian Learning) joined us as Gingerbread Children for Hansel and Gretel.
 We worked with Key Stage 2 teachers to train and rehearse these young singers and hoped to give them an outstanding experience performing with us.

 Again, the pandemic brought a halt to these activities however, we were able to offer a Digital Workshop to four MAT schools as part of our primary schools lockdown project.

 We look forward to working with the MAT primary schools in future.

 Choreography and dance

-Our production of Hansel and Gretel includes a large dance element and we are joined for this by choreographer Kate Durrant of Cambridge Youth Dance Company.
-Kate will be working with a group of young dancers to develop the dance elements of the show.
-She will also be joined by some of the CYO singers, who will be given the opportunity to develop a new skill and contribute to this important dimension to the production.
+Our production of Hansel and Gretel included a large dance element and we were joined for this by choreographer Kate Durrant of Cambridge Youth Dance Company.
+Kate wokred with a group of young dancers and CYO singers to develop the dance elements of the show.
+For CYO members, this provided the opportunity to develop a new skill and contribute to this important dimension to the production.

 Storey’s Field Centre

 As well as being a supportive performance venue, the Storey’s Field Centre provides us with substantial technical support, including training for young lighting technicians, who gain invaluable experience working with professionals using the Centre’s state of the art theatre lighting system.